daostack/common-firebase-old/README.md

 ```
 yarn use:dev
 yarn build:dev
-docker-compsoe up -d // in one terminal
+docker-compose up  // in one terminal
 yarn emulator // in another terinal
 yarn test // in yet another terminal
 ```